 Baby delivery day self-care essentials

 Most hospitals provide basic toiletries, but you may want to stock up on small bottles of your go-to shampoo and conditioner, plus travel-sized versions of your other “must-have” personal care products to feel more like yourself during your stay.
 The hospital will also provide sanitary pads for you to wear post-birth, but if you have a favorite brand, you may want to pack a few in your “go” bag, too.

 Face wipes can help you quickly freshen up if showering seems like too much work in the first couple of days.
 If you wear contact lenses, be sure to bring your glasses, a contact case, and contact solution to give your eyes a rest.

 A favorite thing from home

-Assorted comfortable shoes and socks
+Comfortable shoes and socks

 Every labor and delivery experience is different.
-You can find lots of helpful advice online and from your mom’s friends but know that the best-laid plans can go awry.
-Recognizing that while having a plan is useful, there may be unexpected bumps in the road.
-Rely on your health care team and partner to support you, and be sure to ask for help and the items you need.
-They are there to take care of you and your baby.
+You can spend the entire nine months of your pregnancy gathering advice and developing a plan, but even the best-laid plans can go awry.
+Having a plan is useful, but try to be flexible when you meet an unexpected bump in the road.
+Rely on your healthcare team and partner to support you, and don’t be afraid to ask for anything you need.
+They’re on your side – ready to help take care of you and your baby.